-- the Steering Committee appoints members of the Working Group subject to any objection by the ICC Chair, a person delegated by the ICC Chair, or PCCOM, and - the Commission Chair may invite guests to participate in Working Groups but those guests cannot account for more than 10% of the Working Group membership]. - b.
+- the Steering Committee appoints members of the Working Group subject to any objection by the ICC Chair, a person delegated by the ICC Chair, or PCCOM, (see Article 9.3 of the ICC Commissions Terms of Reference), and - the Commission Chair may invite guests to participate in Working Groups but those guests cannot account for more than 15% of the Working Group membership, see Article 9.4 of the ICC Commissions Terms of Reference]. - b.
 [Insert].